aleksandra-s/IVISProject2/README.md

 ![Fig 4](discovery4.png)

-I can see that a majority of total respondents ranked family as “Very important” (89.6%).
+A majority of total respondents ranked family as “Very important” (89.6%).
 I’m interested in comparing these survey responses to perceived happiness.

 ### Markdown